alexwatts/quondam/readme.md

 ## Getting Started

-These instructions will explain how to build Quondam locally, deploy to a local kubernetes cluster (minikube), and run the performance tests locally against a quondiam cluster with 3 instances of redis in Master/Slave/Slave configuration and 3 Redis Sentinels to handle failover.
+These instructions will explain how to build Quondam locally, deploy to a local kubernetes cluster (minikube), and run the performance tests locally against a quondam cluster with 3 instances of redis in master/slave/slave configuration and 3 Redis Sentinels to handle master re-election and failover.

 ### Prerequisites